-Process service of your foreign subpoena is completed by a professional Minnesota process server promptly after domestication.
+Process service of your out-of-state subpoena is completed by a professional Minnesota process server promptly after issuance.
 The process serving fee is included.
-We can also advance witness fees.

 When subpoena process service is complete, Legal Process Minnesota sends you an emailed copy of the Return of Service, and the original document is sent by regular mail.